Hockessin Friends Meetinghouse

 Location.
 39° 47.56′ N, 75° 41.453′ W. Marker is in Hockessin, Delaware, in New Castle County.
 Marker is on Old Wilmington Road.
 Touch for map.
 Marker is at or near this postal address: 1501 Old Wilmington Road, Hockessin DE 19707, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-St. John The Evangelist Church (approx. 0.4 miles away); Chippey African Union Methodist Church (approx. 0.7 miles away); Hockessin School #107C (approx. 0.7 miles away); First African-American Schoolhouse In Hockessin (approx. ¾ mile away); James Henry "Nip" Winters (approx. 0.9 miles away); Tweed's Tavern (approx. 1.6 miles away); Ashland Bridge (approx. 1.8 miles away); The Daniel Nichols House (approx. 1.9 miles away).
-Touch for a list and map of all markers in Hockessin.
+At least 8 other markers are within one mile of this marker, measured as the crow flies.
+Cox-Phillips-Mitchell Agricultural Complex (approx. 0.3 miles away); St. John The Evangelist Church (approx. 0.4 miles away); Chippey African Union Methodist Church (approx. 0.7 miles away); Hockessin School #107C (approx. 0.7 miles away); First African-American Schoolhouse In Hockessin (approx. ¾ mile away); James Henry "Nip" Winters (approx.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 9, 2016, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 248 times since then and 22 times this year.
+It was originally submitted on January 9, 2016, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 326 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on January 9, 2016, by Bill Pfingsten of Bel Air, Maryland.